Gordon Chater: Theatre roles

 Amongst work in many other shows, Chater appeared in The Rocky Horror Show in Brisbane in 1988, the Sydney Theatre Company production of The Importance of Being Earnest as both "Lane" and "Merriman" in 1990, and Lady Bracknell's Confinement at the Playhouse, in Melbourne in 1993.

 Gordon Chater later worked in the United States, including appearing on Broadway.

 In the 1970s Chater was particularly associated with the play The Elocution of Benjamin Franklin by Steve J. Spears, the stage role for which he became best known.
 The play broke new ground in Australian theatre with its shocking opening scene (in which Chater walked onstage naked) and its discussion of paedophilia.

+Radio

+Chater also had a radio show on 2GB, in Sydney, opposite Gwen Plumb.
+In 1955 & 1956, he worked on the highly successful drama White Coolies, which was based on the diary of Sister Betty Jeffrey, written while she and other Australian nurses were held in a Japanese prison camp in World War Two.
+The series of more than 50 episodes, has been released for sale and download, by Grace Gibson Productions.